Yaosaur/Today/README.md

 npm install
 ```

+Finally, create a .env file with the following environmental variables: `REACT_APP_BACKEND_URL`

 ## Contributing

-Currently not accepting any contributions as the backend is not complete and the front end will need to be updated because of it
+Currently not accepting any contributors for this project as the it is still a work in progress, but if you find any bugs you can report it [here](https://github.com/Yaosaur/Today/issues)

 ## Credits